Fabri-Creator/SkyProject/README.md

 The final user experience once logged in:

   - visualize products
-  - filter products according to gender and typology
+  - filter products according to gender and typology (Mujer/Novedades, the only one working)
   - enter in to the products to see their details and availability.
-  - add products to your order (this can be done from the main page or within each product detail)
+  - add products to your order (this can be done from the home page or within each product detail)
-  - preview your order from the home page
+  - preview your order from the home page (modal)
-  - enter your order (cart)
+  - enter in to your order (cart)
   - add and remove products quantities (cart)
   - remove products from the order
   - empty order (cart)
   - apply discount code
-  - enter personal data and confirm the purchase
+  - enter personal data and confirm your purchase

 **Customer Journey**